-- By eating contaminated food such as chicken that has not been cooked properly. - By drinking water or untreated milk that has the bacteria in it. - By having contact with farm animals or pets such as puppies with diarrhoea. - By eating other foods that have been contaminated by raw meat during storage.
+- By eating contaminated food, such as chicken, that has not been properly cooked. - By drinking water or untreated milk that has the bacteria in it. - By having contact with farm animals or pets with diarrhoea. - By eating foods that have been contaminated by raw meat during storage.